In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

 But, you may ask,

-Chamal why should I care about my website rankings and even why should I find keyword rankings of competitors?
+Chamal, why should I care about my website rankings, and why should I find competitors’ keyword rankings?

 Here’s Why You should check Google keyword rankings…

 Unless your target audience is from Chinese-speaking countries, you must pay close attention to Google search engine ranking fluctuations and new updates to the algorithm.

 Google Owns a whopping 92.48% search share market worldwide as of April 2017, according to StatCounter.

 As you know, the new trends go with mobile.
 Here’re how Google dominantly owns 95.34% mobile search share market worldwide.

 If you drastically want more search traffic to your blog or website, then don’t look anywhere.
 Google is your best traffic source.